-A winner-takes-all match between the golfing legends may be happening soon
+A winner-takes-all match between the golfing legends will take place in Vegas on Thanksgiving weekend

 Mickelson helped out Tiger with his short game when he had the chipping yips in 2015 and Lefty revealed to Golf.com that Woods texted him every night during the WGC-Mexico Championship this year with words of encouragement.

 Mickelson went on to win and become the oldest winner of a World Golf Championship.